Normanton incident: Repercussions in Japan

-The incident led to an increase in anti-British and anti-Western sentiment in Japan, along with an uptick in support among the Japanese public for the renegotiation of the unequal treaties, especially with regards to clauses in those treaties pertaining to extraterritoriality.
+The incident led to an increase in anti-British and anti-Western sentiment in Japan, along with an uptick in support among the Japanese public for the renegotiation of the unequal treaties, especially with regard to clauses in those treaties pertaining to extraterritoriality.
 The incident was picked up by the Japanese Solidarity Movement Party (SMP), then in its infant stages.
 SMP members raised the issue across Japan, criticizing Inoue's handling of the situation as "coquettish" and "cowardly".
 As a result of this incident, the movement, which demanded changes with Japan's foreign policy as well as the renegotiation of the unequal treaties, was significantly strengthened.